sbstjn/aws-lambda-docker-node/README.md

 ### Release

-After the tagged image is pushed to [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/), the AWS Lambda function is updated.
+Using [GitHub Deployments](/sbstjn/aws-lambda-docker-node/deployments), the AWS Lambda function is updated using **GitHub Action** in `release.yml` after a new image is pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

 ## Infrastructure